 To change the focus, first set the encoder count step size in the LensFocusStep register, which ranges from -200 to +200.
 Then, send the LensFocus command to move the focus ring this amount of steps.

 There is also a mechanical shutter to block light from the sensor for a convenient, remote black reference frame using the LensShutter register.
-The mechanical shutter comes standard with all S641s.
+The mechanical shutter comes standard with both the S641 and the S711.

 METADATA STREAMING